agmmtoo/hn/README.md

 Made with react.

 I tried to not use 3rd party libs as much as possible.
-Currently, it only uses React Router Dom.
+Currently, it only uses React Router.
+Of course, except the ones from CRA.